THE MANY FACES OF

 Legal tort law

-Duty, breach, causation, harm
+Duty, breach, causation,

 No legal harm without each